Green Line B branch: Accessibility and stop consolidation

 In 2021, the MBTA indicated that a longer-term project may replace side platforms with wider island platforms at some or all surface stops.
-That full project of station consolidation and renovations, as well as track realignment and traction power improvements, is expected to cost $221 million.
+That full project of station consolidation and renovations, as well as track realignment and traction power improvements, was expected to cost $221 million.
 A reconstruction and expansion of Lake Street Yard to support new Type 10 LRVs is planned for the late 2020s.